Hemmlis/hemmlis.se/content/faq/faq-ending.en.md

 +++
 date = "2017-02-21T12:25:30+01:00"
-title = "What happens when my subscription is up?"
+title = "What happens when I want to end my subscription?"

 +++
-We collect the furniture at the end of the subscription period at a date agreed between us and you.
-We carry the furniture from your apartment without further costs, provided we have access to them.
-Pickup of your furniture is included in your subscription.
+When you are done with your furniture simply contact us and we will come and collect the furniture at an agreed upon date.
+This is included in your subscription!